korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ### MQTT v3.1.1

 The Device SDK communicates over publish/subscribe topics with MQTT.
-The Device SDK connects a TCP socket to the [Cloud IoT Core MQTT bridge](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge).
+The Device SDK connects a TCP socket to the [OmniCore MQTT bridge](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge).
 The Device SDK then requests subscriptions to one or many topics via the socket.
 After the Device SDK subscribes to a topic, all incoming data is published to the client application on the embedded device.

-Similarly, devices can publish to one or many topics in order to perform outgoing communication with Cloud IoT Core.
+Similarly, devices can publish to one or many topics in order to perform outgoing communication with OmniCore.
 The device doesn't need to keep track of numerous connections, report connection state, or broadcast messages to multiple addresses.
 Instead, the device simply publishes a message to a topic.
-Cloud IoT Core automatically routes the message to the associated [subscriptions](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Provision/create-regs-devices).
+OmniCore automatically routes the message to the associated [subscriptions](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Provision/create-regs-devices).
 Because routing and permissions are handled in the cloud, the Device SDK reduces communication overhead on the device.

 * The MQTT specification defines three Quality of Service (QoS) [levels](https://docs.omnicore.cloud.korewireless.com/docs/Guides/Message/publish-mqtt-bridge#quality_of_service_qos).

     * **QoS 0 (AT\_MOST\_ONCE)**: The published message is sent to the broker.
 No response is sent to the client, so the client has no way to confirm receipt and the message might not be delivered at all.
-    * **QoS 1 (AT\_LEAST\_ONCE)**: When the message is delivered to Cloud IoT Core, a "receipt" is sent to the client.
+    * **QoS 1 (AT\_LEAST\_ONCE)**: When the message is delivered to OmniCore, a "receipt" is sent to the client.
 The message may be sent multiple times before it is acknowledged by the service.
     * **QoS 2 (EXACTLY\_ONCE)**: Includes acknowledgment as in QoS 1, but the message is guaranteed to reach the target only once.

 Note: Omnicore IoT Core does not support QoS 2.
 Visit the [MQTT Standard v3.1.1 Reference](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) for more information about the MQTT protocol.